Startup equity dilution: What it is, when it happens, and how it affects you

 It’s also worth noting that dilution can reduce your voting power.
 If your shares come with voting rights, you’ll be granted a certain number of votes per share.
 Voting typically gives you the ability to elect directors to the board and express your views about major corporate decisions, such as mergers and acquisitions.
 As your stake in the company declines, so may your voting power.

-Check out our Stock Option Tax Calculator to see how much you can save by exercising now.
-Sign up for free to get full access to our tools and speak with an equity advisor.
+Use our Stock Option Tax Calculator to see how much you could save by exercising early.
+Sign up for free to access tools that help you maximize the value of your equity and plan for dilution effectively.